-Sports Flicks For A Sports Town
+Philly Sports Flicks For A Sports Town Movies

 This triumphant underdog story about a blue-collar boxer, played by Sylvester Stallone, put Philadelphia on the cinematic map.
 While the six-film franchise (with a seventh in the works) showcases locations all over the city, the most iconic site by far is the Philadelphia Museum of Art (2600 Benjamin Franklin Parkway), where Rocky Balboa famously ends his workout by running up the 72 steps that lead to the doors of this world-famous museum.
 A bronze statue at the bottom of the steps commemorates the famous scene.

-Action & Adventure
+Philly Action & Adventure Movies

 Comedies Filmed in Philly

 Owen Wilson stars as a Philadelphia Inquirer reporter opposite Jennifer Aniston in this heartwarming comedy about a couple and their unruly yet lovable dog.
 While the adorable puppy steals the show, the family's idyllic country cottage in Chadds Ford (1175 Meetinghouse Road) also made quite an impression on the public; the 1830s home sold for more than $1 million in 2011.

 Before the suburban Philadelphia-born Tiny Fey and Amy Poehler were Hollywood's go-to hosting team, they starred in this buddy comedy about a high-powered businesswoman and her ill-mannered pregnancy surrogate.
 The film features scenes set in some of the city's most beautiful spots, including Love Park (16th Street & John F. Kennedy Boulevard) and Rittenhouse Square (18th & Walnut Streets).

 Andrew McCarthy stars as a window dresser at Prince & Co. department store in this cult classic about a mannequin (Kim Cattrall) who comes to life.
 Prince & Co. is a fictional store, but the store scenes were filmed in the John Wanamaker Building (1300 Market Street), now home to Macy's.

 In this love story, romance blossoms between veteran news director Warren Justice (Robert Redford) and Tally Atwater (Michelle Pfeiffer), a go-getter reporter.
 However, Atwater finds herself in trouble when she is held hostage during a riot at Holmesburg Prison (8215 Torresdale Avenue), where a large portion of the film was shot.

 Nail-Biters Filmed in Philly

-- In Her Shoes (2005) – Based on the novel by Philadelphia-based author Jennifer Weiner, this flick stars Cameron Diaz and Toni Collette as two very different sisters.
+Based on the novel by Philadelphia-based author Jennifer Weiner, this flick stars Cameron Diaz and Toni Collette as two very different sisters.
 The final scene takes place at the Jamaican Jerk Hut (1436 South Street), a low-key restaurant that the cast and crew loved so much that they wrote it into the movie.

-- "The Intouchables", starring Philadelphia's Kevin Hart and Bryan Cranston, has been renamed "The Upside" is no comedy, though, and it marks Hart's first dramatic role.
+Starring Philadelphia's Kevin Hart and Bryan Cranston have been renamed "The Upside" It is no comedy, though, and it marks Hart's first dramatic role.
 The movie is set to premiere in theaters on March 9, 2018

 Publisher / Webmaster at Philly Bite Magazine.